 Several different reports have been developed by RNE for the needs of corridors.
 Interested parties (applicants, terminals and others) are welcome to contact the Corridor TPM WG leader in case of need for further, specific, detailed analyses.
-The list of Corridor TPM WG leaders can be found on the RNE website: http://www.rne.eu/tm-tpm/tpm-on-rfcs/.
+The list of Corridor TPM WG leaders can be found on the RNE Website.
 In addition, direct access to the reporting tool can be requested by applicants via the RNE Joint Office.

 The practical application of the main principles described in the "RNE Guidelines for Freight Corridor Punctuality Monitoring" can be found in the TPM Reference Manual of Corridor Rhine-Alpine.
 It is not dealt with in detail in this document.
+The management summary of the Corridor monthly punctuality report is published in the CIP.

-Corridor Rhine-Alpine has set up a working group "Train Performance Management" within the framework of its organisational structure that is responsible for the train performance management of the corridor.
-Only IMs representatives are in the working group, cooperation between IMs, RUs and third parties is ensured on a case by case basis to make the railway business more attractive and competitive.
+Corridor Rhine-Alpine has set up a working group "Train Performance Management" within the framework of its organisational structure that is responsible for the train performance management of the Corridor.
+In this group IM representatives, RUs and third parties work together on a case by case basis in order to make the railway business more attractive and competitive.
+For all Border sections Bilateral Working Groups are established with involvement of all relevant Partners and coordination with the TPM WG is ensured.